attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

  - Apache Ant version 1.8 or later

  - Optional:
-   - Eclipse IDE for Java Developers
+   - Eclipse Integrated Development Environment (IDE) for Java Developers

+We have provided the .project and .classpath files that are needed to automatically create an Eclipse project.
+You can build and run the application using these files instead of using the command line instructions.

+**Note:** Windows users follow the **Build and Run using Eclipse** instructions to build and run the SDK using Eclipse without needing to configure a command line environment.

-If you can run the following commands from the command line, you should be able to build and run the Java server:
+Run the following commands to build and start the Java server:

     $ java -version
     java version "1.6.0_24"